 - Accept yourself and your circumstances

-Its very important to focus your awareness to the task at hand.
-Be in alpha / theta states by remaining calm.
+It is very important to focus your awareness on the task at hand.
+Be in alpha/theta states by remaining calm.
 Meditate, take deep breaths, utilize tapping and any other mantra that brings you happiness.
 Don’t allow anyone to invade your inner space.

 - Change your vibration levels

 - Focus on action

 - Come from Wisdom

 Turn inward and change yourself.
 It’s better than trying to change the world.
 Be more receptive.
 Help people and feel compassion for others.
 And thank God for giving you the best gift of life – unconditional love.
 Cheers …